KaranAnchan/Transformers_Pytorch/README.md

 ## 🙏 Acknowledgments

 This project draws inspiration from the original Transformer paper and various open-source implementations.
-We extend our gratitude to the PyTorch community for their comprehensive resources and tutorials.
+We thank the PyTorch community for their comprehensive resources and tutorials.

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://github.com/KaranAnchan/Transformers_Pytorch/blob/main/LICENSE) file for more details.

 ---